streats/a11y-champions/microsoft-inclusive-design.md

 This is a text-only version of the [Microsoft Inclusive Design guide PDF](https://inclusive.microsoft.design/tools-and-activities/Inclusive101Guidebook.pdf).
 Parts of this version (for example, content hierarchy, heading structure) have been modified to improve accessibility and readability.
+This content has been reproduced purely for accessibility reasons.
+All rights remain with the original authors and publishers.

 # Inclusive Microsoft Design